jeantessier/book-reviews/README.md

 # book-reviews

 I am exploring various technology stacks for web-based apps for my own personal education.

+## Context

+I am building an app to collect reviews of books.
+The app will be multi-user so I can experiment with authentication and authorization frameworks in each technology stack.

+## Requirements

+1. User can login.
+1. User can write a review of a book.
+1. User can edit their own reviews.
+1. User can search books and reviews by keyword.
+1. Admin user can edit anyone's reviews.
+1. Admin user can enter a new book description.
+1. Admin user can edit a book description.

 ## Variations